Mariners vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Mariners have a record of 6-1.
+- In eight games over the last 10 matchups when favored by bookmakers, the Mariners have a record of 6-2.

-- The Mariners have three wins against the spread in their last four chances.
+- The Mariners have three wins against the spread in their last five chances.

 Mariners Betting Records & Stats

-- The Mariners have won 22 of the 37 games they were favored on the moneyline this season (59.5%).
+- The Mariners have won 57.9% of the games this season when they were the moneyline favorite (22-16).

-- The Mariners have an implied moneyline win probability of 57.4% in this contest.
+- The Mariners have a 58.3% chance to win this game based on the moneyline's implied probability.

-- Seattle has played in 53 games with an over/under set, and have combined with its opponents to go over the total 25 times (25-27-1).
+- Seattle has had an over/under set by bookmakers 54 times, and have combined with opponents to go over the total in 26 of those games (26-27-1).

+- The Mariners have covered 50% of their games this season, going 4-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.